 Real-Time Streams tab

-The Real-Time Streams tab shows the bytes in and bytes out data all the real-time streams in your account.
-The Bytes In data shows the usage for a video source that comes in to Wowza Video.
+The Real-Time Streams tab shows the bytes in and bytes out data of all the real-time streams in your account.
+The Bytes In data shows the usage for a video source that comes into Wowza Video.
 The Bytes Out data shows the usage for the stream that is pushed out for viewers.
 Wowza Video lets you export aggregated usage data, as CSV or JSONL, for all the streams in the account or for individual streams listed on this tab.
 Aggregated data includes Bytes In, Bytes Out, country code, and the name of the real-time stream information.